mgamio/blog/_posts/2022-04-26-spring boot oauth2.md

 OAuth defines four roles

-- Resource Owner – the user who grants access to a protected resource.
+- The Resource Owner is the user who grants access to a protected resource.

-- Resource Server – store user’s data and http services and respond to protected resource requests using access tokens.
+- Resource Server stores users' data and HTTP services and responds to protected resource requests using access tokens.

-- Client – the application which require access to protected resources on behalf of the resource owner and with its authorization.
+- The client is the application that requires access to protected resources on behalf of the resource owner and its authorization.

-- Authorization Server – responsible for authenticating user’s identity and gives an authorization token.
+- The authorization server is responsible for authenticating the user's identity and giving an authorization token.

 <div>
 {%- include inArticleAds.html -%}